Neil-Opena/CSE219-Software-Design/Notes.md

     - PROPERTIES\_RESOURCE\_RELATIVE\_PATH = "properties"
 3. __(static) getManager() __
     - Returns PropertyManager --> this is where the instance is also created (can be null if the initialization xml is not validated to the initialization schema)
+    - This also loads calls the loadProperties method
     - Creates HashMap of properties and another one of propertyOptions
 4. __addProperty(__ _String property, String value_ __)__
     - Adds the property to PropertyManager's HashMap
 5. __getPropertyValue(__ _String property_ __)__
     - Returns property value as a String, based on the string property name
 6. __getPropertyValuesAsInt(__ _String property_ __)__